Sons of Mesopotamia: Policy

 Mikhael Benjamin, Sons of Mesopotamia adviser and director of the Nineveh Center for Research and Development (NCRD), in 2014 published a proposal for a Nineveh Plain province following the Islamic State's 2014 invasion of Mosul, that left more than 200,000 Assyrians displaced.
-In the proposal he writes:

-"But what is sure at the moment is that they have led to more deterioration in the conditions of the minorities, whether on the humanitarian level whereby all the remaining communities of the area were displaced rendering it completely void of people, or on the security and political level that became more complicated raising questions as to where would all this conflict lead to in their area at a time when it is the minorities who become first victims in all these conflicts something that makes the importance of putting an end to such conditions even more important through neutralizing the conflict there for a limited period of time through the deployment of international peace keeping forces that would impose a safe haven under international protection."
+In the proposal he writes:But what is sure at the moment is that they have led to more deterioration in the conditions of the minorities, whether on the humanitarian level whereby all the remaining communities of the area were displaced rendering it completely void of people, or on the security and political level that became more complicated raising questions as to where would all this conflict lead to in their area at a time when it is the minorities who become first victims in all these conflicts something that makes the importance of putting an end to such conditions even more important through neutralizing the conflict there for a limited period of time through the deployment of international peace keeping forces that would impose a safe haven under international protection.

-Representation

-The Sons of Mesopotamia currently hold one seat in the Kurdistan Regional Government parliament, and are represented by Dr. Srood Maqdasy.
-He was elected to serve in 2013, winning a seat that was previously occupied by the Chaldean Syriac Assyrian Popular Council.
-Maqdasy is one of five Assyrians serving in the assembly.

-The party is relatively unknown to the Assyrian diaspora when compared to the Assyrian Democratic Movement.

-The 111-member assembly is mandated to reserve eleven seats for minorities, including Assyrians, Yezidis, Turkmens, and Shabaks.

-In the Media

-We've been here as an ethnicity for 6,000 years and as Christians for 1,700 years, says Dr. Srood Maqdasy, a member of the Kurdish Parliament.
-We have our own culture, language and tradition.
-If we live within other communities, all of this will be dissolved within two generations.
+Dissolution

+In March 2024, it was announced that the party would dissolve in order to reform with ADM following the election of Yaqoob Yaco as General Secretary.
+In an official statement on their website, the party detailed how its delegates voted to dissolve in order to reunite with ADM at its General Conference, and expressed enthusiasm for the future of Assyrians in Iraq in the political landscape.